ConGustoAI/chat/README.md

 ## Admin users

 Congusto Chat keeps the providers (OpenAI, Anthropic, etc.), models and assistants in the database.
 It comes with a set of default ones, and the users are able to define their own.
-The default ones are seeded in the database when you run `bun db:seed`.
+The default ones are seeded in the database when you run `npm run db:seed`.

 To edit the default providers, models, and assistants through the UI, the user needs to be an Admin.
 To make a user an Admin, set the `is_admin` field to `true` for that user in the `public.users` table, you will see the Admin entries in the Settings page.